 Piscid meteor shower

-The radiant of the Piscid meteor shower is at around right ascension 00h10m, declination +07°, as shown by the green cross on the planetarium above.
-At midnight, it appears 38° above your south-eastern horizon from London (click to change).
+The radiant of the Piscid meteor shower is at around right ascension 00h10m, declination 0°N, as shown by the green cross on the planetarium above.
 All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.